Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### An instance is launched into a VPC subnet with the network ACL configured to al low all inbound traffic and deny all outbound traffic.
-The instance's security group is configured to allow SSH from any IPaddress and deny all outbound traffic.
+### An instance is launched into a VPC subnet with the network ACL configured to allow all inbound traffic and deny all outbound traffic.
+The instance's security group is configured to allow SSH from any IP address and deny all outbound traffic.
 What changes need to be made to allow SSH access to the instance?

-- [ ] The out bound security group needs to be modified to allow out bound traffic.
+- [ ] The outbound security group needs to be modified to allow outbound traffic.
 - [x] The outbound network ACL needs to be modified to allow outbound traffic.
-- [ ] Nothing, it can be accessed from any IP address using SS.
+- [ ] Nothing, it can be accessed from any IP address using S3.
 - [ ] Both the outbound security group and outbound network ACL need to be modified to allow outbound traffic.

 **[⬆ Back to Top](#table-of-contents)**